hyperledger-cacti/cacti/CONTRIBUTING.md

 There are additional details about this in the [BUILD.md](./BUILD.md) file in the project root as well.

-We use Lerna for managing the [monorepo](https://blog.npmjs.org/post/186494959890/monorepos-and-npm) that is Cactus.
+We use Lerna for managing the [monorepo](https://blog.npmjs.org/post/186494959890/monorepos-and-npm) that is Cacti.

 > We heavily rely on Docker for testing the ledger plugins.